Start Here

 🌿 Alaga sa Katawan — for the body

-Your body has been doing enormous work: pregnancy, postpartum recovery, sleepless nights, and daily caregiving.
+Your body has been doing enormous work.
+Pregnancy.
+Recovery.
+Sleepless nights.
+Everyday caregiving.

 ✨ Alaga sa Diwa — for the inner self

-Alaga sa Diwa is the practice of small rituals that make space for your mind, your emotions, your identity.
-The part of you that is still becoming.
+Alaga sa Diwa is about making space for your thoughts, your emotions, and your identity.
+The part of you that’s still becoming.

 🌸 Alaga sa Kapwa — for connection

-Kapwa is a Filipino value that means shared humanity — the understanding that we are not separate from one another.
+Kapwa is a Filipino value that reminds us we are not separate from one another.

 Where do you begin?

 You don’t need to start from the beginning.
-You don’t need to be consistent for thirty days before it starts to matter.
+You don’t need thirty perfect days.

 You just need to ask one honest question: